Webhooks

 Best Practices

 • Respond quickly — Return a 200 response as fast as possible.
 Process webhook data asynchronously if needed.
+If your server takes too long, EZ Texting may retry or disable the webhook.

 • Use HTTPS— Always use an HTTPS URL for your webhook endpoint to ensure data is encrypted in transit.